 A Tale of Two Lists

-The great European mountaineer Reinhold Messner then created his own Seven Summits list and included New Guinea's rugged Carstensz Pyramid, a challenging limestone peak also called Puncack Jaya, as the high point of Australasia or Oceania rather than Mount Kosciuszko.
+The great European mountaineer Reinhold Messner then created his own Seven Summits list and included New Guinea's rugged Carstensz Pyramid, a remote, challenging limestone peak also called Puncack Jaya, as the high point of Australasia or Oceania rather than Mount Kosciuszko.
 In 1986 Canadian Pat Morrow, using the Messner list, was the first climber to ascend those seven peaks.
 Later he said, “Being a climber first and a collector second, I felt strongly that Carstensz Pyramid, the highest mountain in Australasia…was a true mountaineer’s objective.”
 Messner himself summitted all seven peaks on his list a few months later in December 1986.

-Mt Elbrus or Mont Blanc?
+Mount Elbrus or Mont Blanc?

 Besides the controversy between the high point of Australia or Australasia, there is disagreement over what peak is the roof of Europe.
 Mount Elbrus lies in Europe by only a few miles if you use the normal dividing line between Europe and Asia whereas Mont Blanc, straddling the French, Italian, and Swiss borders, is clearly the highest summit in continental Europe.
 Nonetheless, most Seven Summit aficionados consider Elbrus as the top point and Mont Blanc as an also-ran.